 As a student you could benefit from specific types support, for example, sorting out your finances, managing a disability, looking after your health, getting through a tough period, planning your future or a host of other needs and combinations of needs

-Sue Horne, Student Adviser offers a friendly and helpful service for all students who need help with general enquiries or major and minor queries or problems.
+The Student Advice Service offers a friendly, helpful and confidential service for all students who need information or help with general enquiries or major and minor queries or problems.

-Careers and Jobshop can advise and support students at all stages in their studies to develop, research and plan their career choices.
+The Careers and Employability Service can advise and support students at all stages in their studies to develop, research and plan their career choices.
 Guidance is offered throughout the year to enhance job-hunting, CV writing, interview and decision making skills.

 The Chaplaincy is here for the benefit of all - students and staff.
-It's an open space - it's a space for those with a faith who want to celebrate it as well as for those with their doubts who want to question it.
-For those who are just looking and those who need somewhere neutral to hang out.
+It is an open space - a space for those with a faith who want to celebrate it as well as for those with their doubts who want to question it; for those who are just looking and for those who need somewhere neutral to hang out.

 The Disability Team provides a range of support to students with disabilities, continuing health conditions, mental health conditions and specific learning difficulties (including dyslexia, dyspraxia and dysgraphia).